bmgk/PLCGenerator-GUI-documentation/docs/configuration/robots/WerkzeugFreigabe.md

 | Stations          | Value is used when selected 'Type' is 'Profilfrei'.
 Specifies for which station it is used.
 | Connected Actions | Binded process actions (Now is not use, Feature is prepared in progress).

-In [Robot Tags](../../generation/tags/Robots) exist address scope for 'WerkzeugFreigabe'.
+In [Robot Tags](../../generation/tags/Robots) exist address scope for 'Werkzeug Freigabe'.